5minds/gulptraum/README.md

 * Fluent Declaration Syntax for your gulpfile.js

-* Plugins for popular technologies that provide all tasks you need like
+* Conventional tasks for common problems - automagically integrating with plugins
    * build   * test   * clean   * doc   * lint   * prepare-release   * setup-dev

 * Default Configurations for an easy setup

 * Setup a build pipeline with plugins in minutes

-* Technologies supported:
+* Current plugins:
   * TypeScript 2
   * SASS